 Watch thread tension and needle gauge marks.
 You can see a wobble when the tension is off.
 Chainstitch shows loops on the back like tiny links.
 Lockstitch shows a consistent zig on the underside.

-Durability check: how single stitch wears over decades
+Durability check: how a single stitch wears over decades

 Single hems can pop at stress points.
 That’s normal aging, not always a deal-breaker.
 Look for tiny breaks along the edge.
 Minor touch-ups keep the line intact.